drahoslim/Power-BI-reporting-spending-analysis/README.md

 **In conclusion, I have reached my goal to gain insights from my spending habits.
 What also took some time is to figure out an accounting framework which does not skew my foreign transaction data away from reality.**

 **However, I realize that I want to be more effective during same steps in future projects, such as using a software to clean and structure the data rather than doing it manually in Microsoft Excel.
-Furthermore, I would make my projekct more aesthetic if I was reporting to management.**
+Furthermore, I would make my project more aesthetic if I was reporting to management.**